-We paid quarterly dividends to shareholders totaling \$1.43 per share in 2009, \$1.30 per share in 2008 and \$1.202 per share in 2007.
-Total cash paid for dividends increased by 10.3% in 2009 and 4.2% in 2008.
+We paid quarterly dividends to shareholders totaling \$1.56 per share in 2010, \$1.43 per share in 2009 and \$1.30 per share in 2008.
+Total cash paid for dividends increased by 7.0% in 2010 and 10.3% in 2009.
 Our objective is to maintain our dividend pay-out ratio between 40% and 50% of reported net earnings.

 Our long-term debt agreements contain customary covenants that limit the Company and some of its subsidiaries from incurring certain liens or from entering into certain sale and lease-back transactions.
 Some agreements also contain change in control provisions.
 However, they do not contain acceleration of maturity clauses that are dependent on credit ratings.
 A change in the Company's credit ratings could limit our access to the U.S. short-term debt market and/or increase the cost of refinancing long-term debt in the future.
-However, even under these circumstances, we would continue to have access to our Five-Year Credit Agreement, which expires in 2011, under which we can borrow up to \$2.0 billion on a revolving credit basis.
+However, even under these circumstances, we would continue to have access to our Five-Year Credit Agreement, which expires in November 2011.
+Under this facility, we can borrow up to \$2.0 billion on a revolving credit basis.
 This source of liquidity is unused and available on an unsecured basis, although we do not currently plan to use it.
+We are in the process of entering into a new credit agreement that will replace the existing agreement.